 , “ Do not underestimate the value of the project charter.
 It is such an important document that a project should not be started without one.
 If the project charter serves as a definition of how success will be measured, then without a project charter, the project and project manager cannot be successful”.

 So let us take a look at what the project charter is all about and why it is so important.

-It should explain the business need for which the project is undertaken .
+It must explain the business need that lead to the project being taken up.

-The project statement of work and the business case document are some of the documents that need to be prepared before we start working on a project charter .
+The project statement of work and the business case document are a few documents that need to be prepared before we start working on a project charter.

 The project statement of work (SOW) is a written description of the project’s product, service, or result .

-As mentioned earlier, the basic purpose of a project charter is to authorize the project manager to start an approved project and allow him to use organizational resources to accomplish the objectives of the project .
+As mentioned previously, the basic purpose of a project charter is to authorize the project manager to start the approved project and allow him to use organizational resources to accomplish the objectives of the project.